 For maximum impact, Integrated PoliticalMarketing Campaigns must construct an effective messaging strategy supported by data-driven insights into voters’ preferences and motivations.

-The Integrated Political Marketing campaigns use these insights to craft persuasive and targeted messages that can view on users’ preferred communication channels.
+The Integrated Political Marketing campaigns use these insights to craft persuasive and targeted messages that can be viewed on users’ preferred communication channels.

 As the use of Integrated Political Marketing becomes more widespread, its importance in contemporary politics cannot be understated.